JoshAaronLevy/regexbuddy/README.md

 # RegexBuddy

 regexbuddy allows you to implement common regex functionality in your code, using a simplified syntax.
 Currently, regexbuddy has functions for regex-based password validation, as well as array duplicate functions.
 The array functions - along with other features - are being added, and a new version is released weekly.

+## Features

+#### 1. Email Validation

+#### 2. Password Validation

+#### 3. Case Conversion

+#### 4. Array De-Duplication

 ## Installation